AdoriZahard/hi3er/docs/index.md

 !!! note
     Updated to 6.3.
 More tailored towards late-game.
 Strength comes in close to Pardo2 variation.

->   Boss to be chosen: Husk, then Kalpas or Vill-V
+>   Boss to be chosen: Husk Mysticism or RPC, then Kalpas or Vill-V

+!!! note
+    Mysticism easier if you get Gris2 along the way, RPC is pretty much easy for Ice valk.
+Pick whichever you want to booli the most~

 ####<p align="center">Setup</p>